-Stress does not arise from the outside, but is a reaction to external circumstances.
-Instead of 'managing' stress, the approach is Ayurveda not letting stress arise whatever the external circumstances.
+Stress doesn't come from outside, but is a reaction to external circumstances.
+Instead of 'managing' stress, the Ayurveda approach is not to allow stress to arise, whatever the external circumstances.
 The decisive factor here is the reaction to external circumstances.

-That Arjuna Churna Herbal powder has a taste (rasa) and is therefore astringent and bitter.
+The Arjuna Churna Herbal powder has a taste (rasa) and is therefore astringent and bitter.
 The energetic quality (virya) of Arjuna is cooling.
-After digestion (vipaka) it works Arjuna Churna slightly laxative and balances Kapha and Pitta.
+After digestion (vipaka) this works Arjuna Churna slightly laxative and balances Kapha and Pitta.
 When used excessively, Arjuna can increase Vata energy.

 From the point of view of mythology was Arjuna one of the five brothers who fought for a good cause.
 He received the Bhagavad Gita from Lord Krishna, one of the central scriptures of Hinduism that takes the form of a spiritual poem.